 The Minister for transport and digital infrastructure in Germany updated the national mobile strategy in September 2019.
-A 5-point plan was announced.
+A 5-point plan was announced and a 1.1 billion EUR plan to improve mobile coverage was agreed.
 The central topic raised deals with coverage issues (extending coverage) and especially with ways and means to reduce white spots in 4G and consequently in 5G.

 National mobile operators agreed to i) provide reliable voice and data services in 99% of households nationwide by the end of 2020, and 99% of households in each state by 2021, especially in rural areas, ii) increase intra-cooperation and build at least 1,400 masts accessible to any operator, iii) meet a minimum of 100 Mbps speeds across major transport routes, iv) and install base stations in "white spots" unserved rural areas.
 Dedicated funds for Municipalities will be opened to help them actively contribute to improve mobile coverage.
+MNOs agreed to share 6,000 5G sites in rural areas and in transportation routes.